 Web site: http://chestnutherbs.com

 Colorado School of Clinical Herbalism

-CSCH, located in beautiful Boulder, CO, on the Front Range of the Rocky Mountains, was founded as NAIMH by Paul Bergner in 2004.
-In 2012, Paul retired as the Director of the school, and it was reborn as CSCH under the leadership of Lisa Ganora, a former faculty member and the author of Herbal Constituents.
-We continue to use the comprehensive Vitalist curriculum developed by Paul over his long career, and he returns regularly as guest faculty.
-At CSCH we offer certificates in Fundamentals of Medical Herbalism (330 hours), Advanced Herbalism (504 hours), Clinical Herbalism (310 hours), Nutrition (867 hours), and Flower Essences (56 hours).
-Our basic courses cover Anatomy & Physiology, Pathophysiology, Materia Medica, Formulation, Herbal Pharmacy, Vitalist Therapeutics, Integrated Nutrition, and Field Botany.
-Our Clinical, Nutrition, and Flower Essence programs also teach interview & assessment skills, and students work with clients at the onsite Evergreen Clinic and Apothecary.
+Colorado School of Clinical Herbalism, located in beautiful Boulder, CO, on the Front Range of the Rocky Mountains, was founded as NAIMH by Paul Bergner in 2004.
+In 2012, Paul retired as the Director of the school, and it was reborn as CSCH under the leadership of Lisa Ganora, a former faculty member and author of the textbook Herbal Constituents.
+We continue to build on the comprehensive Vitalist curriculum developed by Paul over his long career, and he remains with CSCH as a visiting instructor and case reviewer in our Clinical Herbalism Program.
+At CSCH we currently offer certificates in Fundamentals of Medical Herbalism (360 hours), Advanced Herbalism (510 hours), Clinical Herbalism (385 hours), Nutrition (867 hours), Rocky Mountain Field Botany (68 hours), Flower Essences (56 hours), and 4- and 5-day Clinical Skills Intensives ... with more programs under development for 2017!
+Our basic courses cover Anatomy & Physiology, Pathophysiology, Herbal and Essential Oils Materia Medica, Formulation, Herbal Pharmacy, Vitalist Therapeutics, Integrated Nutrition, and Field Botany.
+Our Clinical, Nutrition, and Flower Essence programs also teach interview & assessment skills, and students work with clients at the onsite Evergreen Center Clinic and Apothecary.
 CSCH is approved & regulated by the Colorado Department of Higher Education, Private Occupational Schools Board.

 Web site: http://www.ClinicalHerbalism.com